WVam/toolscript-docs/FinishCrossExam.md

 ---

 ### Description
-Finishes a Cross-examination manually.
+Finishes a Cross Examination manually.

 ### Parameters
 This Instruction has no parameters.

 ### Examples:
-#### Example #1: Finishing the current Cross-examination.
+#### Example #1: Finishing the current Cross Examination.
 ```
 1:  FinishCrossExam;
 ```

 ### Remarks:
-You cannot chose which Cross-examination to finish, as there should be only one playing.
-This Instruction will end the currently playing Cross-examination.
+You cannot chose which Cross Examination to finish, as there should only be one playing at any time.
+This Instruction will end the currently playing Cross Examination.

 ---
 [Back to overview](index.md)